The Creative Industries have suffered immensely from COVID-19, according to a recent survey. Read just how much of an impact ...

 19 March 2020

-Whilst an EOT comes with clear benefits and incentives for employees of companies that implement them – which we’ll explore, an EOT can also provide a very viable alternative for business owners looking to exit where there is no family succession planned and/or they do not want to sell out to a third party buyer.
+Whilst an EOT comes with clear benefits and incentives for employees whose companies have implemented them – which we’ll explore, an EOT can also provide a very viable alternative for business owners.
+Especially for those looking to exit where there is no family succession planned and/or they do not want to sell out to a third party buyer.

 Capital Gains Tax (CGT)

-TCGA 1992 was amended to provide that disposals of shares into EOT, which benefits all employees and leads to a controlling interest in a company being held by the trust, will be treated as a disposal made at ‘nil gain nil loss’ completely exempting the sale from CGT.
+TCGA 1992 was amended to allow disposals of shares to go into EOT.
+This benefits all employees and leads to a controlling interest in a company being held by the trust.
+Which will be treated as a disposal made at ‘nil gain nil loss’ completely exempting the sale from CGT.

-Such a relief may be an attractive proposal for many shareholders of companies to consider implementing an EOT; however, the following conditions must be met for a company to qualify:
+Such a relief may be an attractive proposal for many shareholders to consider implementing an EOT; however, the following conditions must be met for a company to qualify: